-PLEASE take the time to read this page, lots of info here, I get a lot of email with questions about AFM delete that ARE answered on this page.
+PLEASE take the time to read this page, lots of info here, I get a lot of email and phone calls with questions about AFM delete that ARE answered on this page.
 Thanks.
 My address and payment info for AFM Delete Service is at bottom of the page, along with my phone number.
 I have gotten a lot of questions if I was still doing programming, answer is YES, I have not stopped doing programming, nor do I plan to at all.
 This is my full time job.
-Thanks, Brendan - 9/05/2017
+Thanks, Brendan - 9/26/2017

 If you have found this page you may be experiencing issues with your 2007+ GM Truck or SUV that has the active fuel management, or sometimes called DOD (Displacement on Demand) This is the system that shuts down half the lifters in the engine and places it in a 4 cylinder operation mode.
 While this idea to shut down cylinders to reduce fuel consumption sounded great on paper, it has also been causing a lot of issues for people.
 Some of the issues observed deal with oil consumption, fouled spark plugs, and in some cases failed lifters, and repeat failures of lifters.
 Repair process gets expensive due to requirement of removing the cylinder heads to replace lifters.
-I have been working with a few local shops; we have had 4 or 5 trucks in my small town already with repeated lifter failures after replacement with new AFM lifters.
+I have been working with a few local shops; we have had dozens of trucks in my small town already with repeated lifter failures after replacement with new AFM lifters.
 The AFM lifters appear to fail two different ways.
 I have seen the lifter come a apart, causing valves to bend, and have also seen them get stuck in a compressed position, causing valves to stay closed, and pushrod to bounce around unloaded.
 I believe that the lifter should not fail as soon, or maybe not at all, if you disable the cycling from on to off of the AFM lifter.
 There are some vehicles where I have seen worn lifter guides, causing the AFM lifter to rotate slightly, and go into deactivated position on its own, also there are issues with the oil control solenoids that leak oil when not commanded, also causing cylinder deactivation.

 OIL CONSUMPTION: It is my conclusion that the oil consumption has something to do with a spray or mist of oil created when the lifters exit the cylinder shut down mode and the oil used to compress the lifter is exhausted.
 This oil sprays on bottom of cylinders and enters the PCV system, drawn into the intake and burned.
 This means depending on each persons driving style, the more the engine enters/exits 4 cylinder mode, the more oil consumption you may see.
 This theory is backed up by the presence of oil fouling on spark plugs, usually worse on the AFM cylinders, but is present on all 8 cylinders.
 I have also found some vehicles that replacing the valve cover with updated design on the drivers side is helping too.
 Some vehicles with 3+ qt consumption in an oil change the AFM delete dropped it by half, and valve cover replacement further dropped the oil consumption.